zelloptt/zello-channel-api/AUTH.md

 # Zello Channel API auth tokens

-To use the API or the SDK you'll need a valid access token.
+To use the API or the SDK with Zello Consumer you'll need a valid access token.
 This document describes how to get one.

 ## Generate API keys and development token

-### For Zello consumer network

 1. Go to https://developers.zello.com/ and click __Login__
 2. Enter your Zello username and password.
 If you don't have Zello account [download Zello app](https://zello.com/personal/download/) and create one.